influxdata/influxdb/QUERIES.md

 -- list measurement names
 LIST MEASUREMENTS
+LIST MEASUREMENTS LIMIT 15
+LIST MEASUREMENTS LIMIT 10 OFFSET 40
 LIST MEASUREMENTS WHERE service = 'redis'
+-- LIMIT and OFFSET can be applied to any of the LIST type queries

 -- list all series across all measurements/tagsets LIST SERIES